-6. Monitoring
+6. Monitoring.
 Permittees must collect and analyze stormwater samples and document monitoring activities consistent with the procedures described in Part 6, Appendix B, Appendix C, and any additional sector-specific requirements in Parts 8, respectively.
 Refer to Part 7 for reporting and recordkeeping requirements.
 The sampling required must occur during a site's normal operating hours, unless an alternative sampling schedule has been documented and placed in the SWPPP.

-6.1 Monitoring Procedures
+6.1 Monitoring Procedures.

-- Monitored Outfalls and Substantially Identical Outfalls Applicable monitoring requirements apply to each outfall authorized by this permit, except as otherwise exempt from monitoring as a "substantially identical outfall."
+- 6.1.1 Monitored Outfalls and Substantially Identical Outfalls.
+Applicable monitoring requirements apply to each outfall authorized by this permit, except as otherwise exempt from monitoring as a "substantially identical outfall."
 If the facility has two or more outfalls that permittees believe discharge substantially identical effluents, based on the similarities of the general industrial activities and control measures, exposed materials that may significantly contribute pollutants to stormwater, and runoff coefficients of their drainage areas, permittees may monitor the effluent of just one of the outfalls and report that the results also apply to the substantially identical outfall(s).
-As required in Part 5.1.56.2, the SWPPP must identify each outfall authorized by this permit and describe the rationale for any substantially identical outfall determinations.
-Monitoring is to be performed on a rotating basis of each substantially identical outfall throughout the period of coverage under this permit.
+As required in Part 5.1.6.2, the SWPPP must identify each outfall authorized by this permit and describe the rationale for any substantially identical outfall determinations.
+Indicator and benchmark monitoring is to be performed on a rotating basis of each substantially identical outfall throughout the period of coverage under this permit.
 The permittee must ensure that monitoring is performed on each outfall at least once during the permit term.
-The allowance for monitoring only one of the substantially identical outfalls is not applicable to any outfalls with numeric effluent limitations or to outfalls that discharge to an impaired stream segment.
-Permittees are required to monitor each outfall covered by a numeric effluent limit as identified in Part 6.2.23 and each outfall to an impaired stream segment as identified in Appendix C. - 6.1.2 Commingled Discharges If discharges authorized by this permit commingle with discharges not authorized under this permit, any required sampling of the authorized discharges must be performed at a point before they mix with other waste streams, to the extent practicable.
+If the permittee has more than 5 substantially identical outfalls, the permittee may submit an alternative sampling schedule for identical outfalls for EPD review and approval.
+The request for an alternative schedule must include a listing of which outfalls will be monitored during the permit term and be submitted to the EPD address in Part 7.7.
+The allowance for monitoring only one of the substantially identical outfalls is not applicable to any outfalls with a benchmark exceedance, numeric effluent limitations, or to outfalls that discharge to an impaired stream segment.
+Refer to Part 6.2.2.2 for additional information regarding rotational sampling for benchmark monitoring.
+Permittees are required to monitor each outfall covered by a numeric effluent limit as identified in Part 6.2.3 and each outfall to an impaired stream segment as identified in Appendix C. - 6.1.2 Commingled Discharges.
+If discharges authorized by this permit commingle with discharges not authorized under this permit, any required sampling of the authorized discharges must be performed at a point before they mix with other waste streams, to the extent practicable.

-6.1.3 Measurable/Qualifying Storm Events
+6.1.3 Measurable/Qualifying Storm Events.

-All required monitoring must be performed on a storm event that is greater than 0.1 inch of rainfall (measurable storm event) that results in an actual discharge from the facility that follows the preceding measurable storm event by at least 72 hours.
+6.1.3.1 All required monitoring must be performed on a storm event that is greater than 0.1 inch of rainfall (measurable storm event) that results in an actual discharge from the facility that follows the preceding measurable storm event by at least 72 hours.
 In the case of snowmelt, the monitoring must be performed at a time when a measurable discharge occurs at the facility.

-For each monitoring event, except snowmelt monitoring, permittees must identify the date and duration (in hours) of the rainfall event, rainfall total (in inches) for that rainfall event, time (in days) since the previous measurable storm event or, alternatively, the absence of measurable precipitation in the 72 hours preceding the monitoring event, and estimated volume (in gallons) of discharge sampled.
+6.1.3.2 For each monitoring event, except snowmelt monitoring, permittees must identify the date and duration (in hours) of the rainfall event, rainfall total (in inches) for that rainfall event, time (in days) since the previous measurable storm event or, alternatively, the absence of measurable precipitation in the 72 hours preceding the monitoring event, and estimated volume (in gallons) of discharge sampled.